-This Is What a Lack of Sleep Does to Your Skin
+Exactly What a Lack of Sleep Does to Your Skin

 While you sleep, your body repairs and then prepares itself for the day ahead.
 When it’s robbed of its ability to do that, your body returns the favour by robbing you of the ability to leave the house without a paper bag over your head.
 Okay—chances are it’s not that bad.
 But sleep deprivation really can impact your skin’s health dramatically, and it’s important to know what issues might arise when you skimp on your beauty sleep.
 Here are five signs to look out for.

 Caused by fluid retention, puffy bags under the eyes occur when tired skin retains water in an effort to stay hydrated.
 Meanwhile, the dark circles that appear when you’re exhausted are courtesy of the blood vessels under the skin around the eyes dilating from lack of sleep.
 The skin around your eyes is exceptionally thin, making both the puffiness and darkened colour even more noticeable.

 While you sleep, your skin produces new collagen.
 Collagen growth is extremely important as it prevents wrinkles and sagging and premature ageing.
 But when you deprive your body of sleep, there’s an increase of matrix metalloproteinases, which is a group of enzymes responsible for accelerating collagen and elastin breakdown.
 This ultimately speeds up the ageing process - and let's be honest no one wants this.

 If you are concerned about your health or wellbeing, your first port of call should be your GP, who will be able to advise a correct treatment plan.